-The AskIT chatbot focuses on creating an interactive platform for New York University students, staff, alumni as well as other categories of people to get answer for their questions on various functional areas across various locations of NYU.
+The AskIT chatbot focuses on creating an interactive platform for New York University students to get answers to their questions on various functional areas across various locations of NYU.

 Experience & Interaction Designer, UI Designer

 Chatbot web app

 Praphulla Bhawsar, Adeola Uthman, Matteo, Yeonhee Lee, Sarth Desai

 New York University chatbot is extremely helpful and fun to chat with.
 Beyond its functionality as a personal assistant, the NYU chatbot was designed to make a conversation enjoyable and drive efficiency and support to the community.

 Students don't feel supported by the service center.